DasParijat/Prims-Dungeon/README.md

 - Going from room A to room B, room B has a door to Room A, thus once player visits room B, door {A, B} should already be opened
 - Thus lock status indicates whether that door is locked or not, for any room
+- Doors will have a red glow underneath if they lead back to an already orbless room (AKA an already visited room).